Do you care deeply about UVA?

 - We partnered with University Human Resources (UHR) to revise the education benefit—as a direct result of our research and input, the EB was expanded to include tuition coverage.

-- We successfully increased staff access to information about compensation at UVA—UHR created and posted a Compensation 101 video, and Senate members created a detailed Q&A document.
+- We successfully increased staff access to information about compensation at UVA and Senate members created a detailed Q&A document.

 - We influenced some of Intramural-Recreational Sports’ policies and procedures—based on staff feedback, they have implemented changes related to processing payment, hiring instructors, Hoo’s Well programming and discounted memberships.

-- Learn more about what our committees have accomplished.
+- Learn more about what we are currently working on.

 Want to learn more?